 Your course grades are calculated through this summative assessment plus a moderation process.

 We are committed to providing you with enhanced career prospects and the ability to achieve at the highest level.

-Our graduates enter the design industry with a fresh approach and the flexibility and adaptability necessary to respond to modern challenges.
+Our graduates enter the job market with a fresh approach and the flexibility and adaptability to respond to modern challenges.
 The huge range of career opportunities enables graduates to apply their: